hellocodeco/exist-api-docs/docs/reference/attributes.md

 ## Get a user's attributes

 Retrieve a list of the user's attributes, without any values.
+Results are limited to your read scopes.

 ### Request